 Is this your first time to St. Joseph’s and the Traditional Latin Mass?

 Welcome!
 Let yourself take everything in!
 Watch the priest, servers, and those around you.
 Listen to the choir.
-Don’t be afraid of making a “mistake” or understanding the Latin.
+Don’t be afraid of making a “mistake” or understanding the Latin; the reading and sermon are in English.
 Immerse yourself in the beauty of “The Mass of Ages.”

 We look forward to meeting you and getting to know you!

 Some helpful tips for those visiting St. Joseph’s for the first time